-2. Explain that we can think of household cashflow like a tree.
-Draw a rough outline of a tree on a flip chart (example below), with several roots and branches.
+Explain that we can think of household cashflow like a tree.
+Draw a rough outline of a tree on a flip chart (or use Visual Aid 18 below), with several roots and branches.
 Make sure the roots and branches have different sizes.
 Say: